-loggingStyle: style

-The logging style determines rollover, JSON formatting and timestamp behavior.
+Setting Description loggingStyle: style The logging style determines rollover, JSON formatting and timestamp behavior.
 If no logging style is specified, the default DAILY ROLLOVER is used.

-Logging style values:

-DAILY_ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
+Logging style values: DAILY ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Timestamp values use the local time zone.
 This is the default if no logging style is specified.

-DAILY_ROLLOVER_UTC-Same as DAILY_ROLLOVER, but with UTC timestamp.
+DAILY ROLLOVER UTC-Same as DAILY ROLLOVER, but with UTC timestamp.
 CONTINUOUS-Legacy value.
-Rollover is handled as DAILY_ROLLOVER.

-CONTINUOUS_UTC-Legacy value.
-Rollover is handled as DAILY_ROLLOVER_UTC.

-JSON_ROLLOVER-Logs are formatted using JSON.
+Rollover is handled as DAILY ROLLOVER.
+CONTINUOUS UTC-Legacy value.
+Rollover is handled as DAILY ROLLOVER UTC.
+JSON ROLLOVER-Logs are formatted using JSON.
 The log file is closed at midnight local time, compressed with gzip (suitable for filebeat), and a new log file is started.
 Always uses ISO 8601 UTC timestamps.
 JSON-Logs are emitted as JSON to stdout only (suitable for Docker).
 Always uses ISO 8601 UTC timestamps.
 Note • The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
-If set, the style will be changed to DAILY_ROLLOVER.

-https-in: parameters
+If set, the style will be changed to DAILY_ROLLOVER. jni-helper-directory: path If the default location for the JNI shared library (/tmp) is not suitable (for example, because execute permission is required), use this setting to supply an alternative directory path.
+The directory has to exist and be writable by the server. disable-xforwarded-for: Disable X-Forwarded-For (XFF) headers (disable-xforwarded-for=true) if a value trusted proxy is not present.
+This setting provides useful security hardening if the security.ip.whitelist license server policy has been configured and no gateway or reverse proxy server is in use.
+Important • Setting disable-xforwarded-for=true when the license server is behind a reverse proxy will result in:

+- Incorrect IP addresses in access logs - Swagger user interface won't work correctly https-in: parameters

+Setting

+Description